|

 of available funds and a plan for such emergencies.

-Early on, we focussed on
+Early on, we focused on

 those with ulcers due to infection by the Helicobacter Pylori bacteria.
 We